andreabellome/astra-documentation/docs/matlab/Revolutions options/maxRevOuterPlanets.md

 20 --> means 2 revolutions and case 0 (low energy) on the leg.
 21 --> means 2 revolutions and case 1 (high energy) on the leg.
 and so on...

-## PROCESS
-- Identify indices in the sequence where IDs are between 5 and 1192 (inclusive).
-- Determine the number of legs up to the identified index.
-- Update the chosenRevs matrix by setting the revolutions for these legs to 0.
-- Ensure that the updated matrix has unique rows in a stable order.

 ## Function Signature
 ```matlab